Learning Diverse Tone Styles for Image Retouching

 Such modification can benefit from several aspects.
 To begin with, a separate style space can help the model to focus more on the image tone style rather than the content and to better capture the image tone style distribution.
 Moreover, for the traditional two-dimensional normalizing flow framework, the spatial dimension of the latent representation will change with the input image size, and decomposing the style with the content will result in a more stable one-dimensional style representation form (\eg, a vector).
 With the stable and disentangled style representation, the randomness is no longer able to cause local perturbations, and the spatial disharmony effects can be naturally eliminated.

 For training such a framework, the key problem is to guarantee that $\mathbf{s}$ encodes meaningful image tone style created by the expert.
 Some existing image retouching methods~\cite{StarEnhancer,CSRNet} follow similar configurations to represent the tone styles with a style vector, and achieve decent image retouching results.
 Nevertheless, as illustrated in the yellow part of \cref{fig:framework}, to keep the consistency of the training and inference phase, these methods can only take the low-quality image as input of the style encoder, which is updated with the gradient of the loss calculated on the final output.
 In other words, for a specific training pair ($\mathbf{X}$, $\mathbf{Y}$) from the training set ($\mathcal{X}^\mathit{tr}$, $\mathcal{Y}^\mathit{tr}$), the style vector $\mathbf{s}$ is predicted based on the overall style of the expert learned by the encoder $\mathit{E}$, rather than the specific style of the reference image $\mathbf{Y}$.
-In this mode, it is difficult to learn the diversity even though the normalizing flow model is utilized.
+In this mode, the performance of learning the tone style distribution with normalizing flow drops, which is proved in \cref{ablation}.

 \textbf{Image-specific Style Extraction} Fortunately, as shown in \cref{eqn:TSFlow_sampling}, in our proposed framework, the tone style vector is sampled by the TSFlow during inference, so that the style encoder $\mathit{E}$ can be safely discarded after training.
 Thus, we propose to \textit{take $\mathbf{Y}$ as another input of the style encoder}, \ie,